JuliaMolSim/AtomsBase.jl/docs/src/interface.md

 For each of `property in [position, mass, species]` there must also be defined
 - `property(system, inds::AbstractVector{<: Integer})` : return a list (e.g. `AbstractVector`) of the requested property of the particles indexed by `inds`;
 - `property(system, :)` : return a list of the requested property for all particles in the system.
+AtomsBase provides default fallbacks for these methods but they will normally be inefficient.
+The caller cannot assume whether a view or a copy are returned.

 ### Iteration and Indexing over systems